splunk/SA-SentinelOneDevices/docs/quickstart/quickstart.md

 1. Either enable for all sourcetypes <small>(Recommended)</small> or selectively by sourcetype.
     - If you choose to enable select sourcetypes, ensure the `stash` sourcetype is also selected so Notable events will be enriched with asset information.
 1. Save.

 ---

+## Update category multivalue limit

+By default, Splunk Enterprise Security limits the values for the category field to 25.
+This add-on has around 30 values for the category field, which will shorten to 25 unless the default is updated.

+To increase the default limit, perform the following:

+1. From Enterprise Security, navigate to Configure > Data Enrichment > Asset and Identity Management.
+1. On the middle navigation, select "Asset Fields."
+1. Click the category field from the table and increase the "Multivalue Limit" to __40__.

+---